markeyser/version-control-for-data-scientists/Implementing-Git-in-Data-Science.md

 -[2017-11-17 DVC Meeting Github demo](https://www.youtube.com/watch?v=d_FC23Tz6dU)
 - [Version Control For Your Machine Learning Projects](https://www.youtube.com/watch?v=9RhjIFM9Z9s)

 The above podcast is really interesting.
 MLFlow is the winner for model deployment.
 All tech companies have their on ML platform that solves all this problems already.
 DVC is inspired by these ML platforms.
 Spark Airflow is mentioned too.
-They talk about many interesting thinks.
-I
+They talk about many interesting things.
+Including model deployment using DVC.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjcyMDQyNywtMTk5OTY5MzUxMSwtMT
+eyJoaXN0b3J5IjpbLTkwODI2MTA5MCwtMTk5OTY5MzUxMSwtMT
 gwNTc4ODU1MywtMjA2MzI4MzQyNSw3MDY3NTk0NjMsLTE4OTI5
 ODc3ODIsLTEwNTY2NDY4MjAsLTQxOTUwNDM1MiwxMjExNzY4OD
 A1XX0=